The holidays are upon us. So here are some fun ideas for gifts for the writer in your life, Gentle Reader.

 Spendy: The experience gift.
 Check about to see if the there is a local writers conference, for example Pike’s Peak Writers runs a wonderful annual event in Colorado Springs.
 Sometimes these are run through a local university and often local libraries know about such things.

-Spendy: Professional courses: offer up a professional course, evening class, or private lessons in something useful to a writer or a small business.
-All things from Scrivener, to Office, to the basics of bookkeeping to Photoshop 101 can be helpful for beginning writers.
+Spendy: Professional courses.
+Professional crafting course, evening class, or private lessons in something useful to a writer or a small business.
+All things from Scrivener to Office, to the basics of bookkeeping to Photoshop 101 can be helpful for beginning writers.

 Still not happy with any of these suggestions?
 Chuck has more.